 In a career as opera and concert singer, Bachlund has been a resident of southern California, New York and Berlin.
-He was guest artist at Frankfurt Oper (in Frankfurt and on tour to Israel), Oper Köln (in both Köln and on tour in Japan), Oper Braunschweig, Pfalztheater, Staatstheater Kassel, Teatro Filharmonico (Arena di Verona), Teatro Regio, Oper Graz and principal guest artist the Metropolitan Opera, since his Carnegie Hall debut in 1986, as well as with LA Opera, Florentine Opera, Tulsa Opera, Minnesota Opera, Dallas Opera, Arizona Opera, Palm Beach Opera, Hawaii Opera Theater, Washington Opera, Royal Opera (de la Monnaie), Royal Opera (Antwerpen), Royal Opera de Wallonie (Liège), Opera de Paris (Bastille), Opera de Nancy et de Lorainne, Opera de Montpellier, Teatro Real (Madrid), and Teatro Municipal (Santiago), Welsh National Opera, Scottish National Opera, Edmonton Opera, L'Opera de Montreal, and Opera New Zealand.
+He was guest artist at Frankfurt Oper (in Frankfurt and on tour to Israel), Oper Köln (in both Köln and on tour in Japan), Oper Braunschweig, Pfalztheater, Staatstheater Kassel, Teatro Filharmonico (Arena di Verona), Teatro Regio, Oper Graz and principal guest artist the Metropolitan Opera, since his Carnegie Hall debut in 1986, as well as with Los Angeles Opera, Florentine Opera, Tulsa Opera, Minnesota Opera, Dallas Opera, Arizona Opera, Palm Beach Opera, Hawaii Opera Theater, Washington Opera, Royal Opera (de la Monnaie), Royal Opera (Antwerpen), Royal Opera de Wallonie (Liège), Opera de Paris (Bastille), Opera de Nancy et de Lorraine, Opera de Montpellier, Teatro Real (Madrid), and Teatro Municipal (Santiago), Welsh National Opera, Scottish National Opera, Edmonton Opera, L'Opera de Montreal, and Opera New Zealand.

-He has appeared as soloist with the Chicago Symphony, the Los Angeles Philharmonic at Hollywood Bowl, the American Symphony at Carnegie Hall, Minnesota Orchestra, Utah Symphony, New Jersey Symphony, Opera Orchestre de Lyon, Festival de Radio France, Orchestre de la Monnaie, Tokyo Symphony, Osaka Philharmonic, VARA Radio Symphony at the Concertgebouw, Frankfurt Oper Orchester at the Jerusalem Festival, Kölner Philharmonie, Orchester Stadttheater Aachen, Chorgemeinschaft Neubeuern, Capella Istropolitana, Budapest Spring Festival, Cincinnati May Festival, Monterey Symphony, Carmel Bach Festival, Los Angeles County Art Museum Series, and Orchestre Métropolitain de Montreal.
+He appeared as soloist with the Chicago Symphony, the Los Angeles Philharmonic at Hollywood Bowl, the American Symphony at Carnegie Hall, Minnesota Orchestra, Utah Symphony, New Jersey Symphony, Opera Orchestre de Lyon, Festival de Radio France, Orchestre de la Monnaie, Tokyo Symphony, Osaka Philharmonic, VARA Radio Symphony at the Concertgebouw, Frankfurt Oper Orchester at the Jerusalem Festival, Kölner Philharmonie, Orchester Stadttheater Aachen, Chorgemeinschaft Neubeuern, Capella Istropolitana, Budapest Spring Festival, Cincinnati May Festival, Monterey Symphony, Carmel Bach Festival, Los Angeles County Art Museum Series (with Leonard Stein), and Orchestre Métropolitain de Montreal.

 His vocal study was with Dorothy Fries at Immaculate Heart College (BA, 1968).
 Coaching with Jack Metz, Martial Singher (Music Academy of the West) and Walter Taussig (Metropolitan Opera).
 Vocal awards have included the Debut Award and First Prize from the Young Musicians Foundation, and the Frank Sinatra Auditions First Prize as classical vocalist.

-A native of Los Angeles and resident of Berlin, Germany, Bachlund has also studied composition, theory, aesthetics and music education in parallel with his performing career, served for some years as composer-in-residence at All Saints Church, Pasadena, since 1992, and created many choral works, almost all with ecumenical themes drawn from biblical sources; he has written liturgical music for the synagogue as well, also serving several synagogues as well as churches as Cantor.
+A native of Los Angeles and currently resident of Berlin, Germany, Bachlund also studied composition, theory, aesthetics and music education in parallel with his performing career, served for some years as composer-in-residence at All Saints Church, Pasadena, and created many choral works, almost all with ecumenical themes drawn from biblical sources; he has written liturgical music for the synagogue as well, also serving several synagogues as Cantor.

-In the midst of a career as singer travelling internationally, he earning his Masters Degree (1991) and Ph.D.
-(1993) in composition from University of California, Los Angeles, composing both poetic texts and the musical setting for an ecumenical Requiem for the Victims of AIDS (1991) which has been performed from Los Angeles to New York, and a large scale organ symphony titled The Jerusalem Windows (1993) on Jewish and art themes found in Marc Chagall's stained glass of the same name (the stained glass may be seen in the Hadassah Synagogue in Jerusalem).
+In the midst of a career as singer travelling internationally, he earned his Masters Degree (1991) and Ph.D.
+(1993) in composition from the University of California, Los Angeles, composing both poetic texts and the musical setting for an ecumenical Requiem for the Victims of AIDS (1991) which has been performed from Los Angeles to New York, and a large scale organ symphony titled The Jerusalem Windows (1993) on Jewish and art themes found in Marc Chagall's stained glass of the same name (the stained glass may be seen in the Hadassah Synagogue in Jerusalem).
 These works were debuted at All Saints Church by Timothy Howard and James Walker, as well as a double Concerto grosso in B major for harpsichord, organ and chamber orchestra (1997) which was debuted by them jointly for the American Guild of Organists and is dedicated to them both and counts many fine performers among his friends and advisors over the years.
 The organ work, Soli Deo gloria (2010) is in honor of organ builder Manuel Rosales, a friend for decades,

 He has written over 1,400 art songs as well as other choral and chamber works.
-He studied theory and composition privately with Eugene Zador, as well as with Dorrance Stalvey at Immaculate Heart College and at UCLA with Roger Bourland, Roy Travis, Ian Krouse, Elaine Barkin, and Paul Reale, and music education and aesthetics with Abraham Schwadron and Maurice Gerow.
+He studied theory and composition privately in Los Angeles with Eugene Zador, as well as with Dorrance Stalvey at Immaculate Heart College and at UCLA with Roger Bourland, Roy Travis, Ian Krouse, and Elaine Barkin, and music education and aesthetics with Abraham Schwadron and Maurice Gerow.
 Additionally he studied choral conducting with Roger Wagner and orchestral conducting with Mehli Mehta.
 He has taught at the Musical Theater Workshop of the Los Angeles Civic Light Opera and the American Center for Musical Theater in Los Angeles, as well as master classes as guest faculty internationally.
 For some reviews, click Press Quotes .